 When you’re 10 miles into a half marathon or 22 miles into a marathon, all sorts of muscle groups start to fatigue.
 Shoulders, core, hips.
 If you can strengthen all the muscle groups (not just your quads!), your form will hold up longer, which will help you run faster for a longer period of time.

 When I think back to times when running felt a bit more effortless, I was doing yoga or CrossFit or bootcamp.
 Yes, I’ve had PRs since I’ve removed those from my workouts, but I had added in lots of hip, ankle and core stability exercises.
 But is there room for improvement still?
 YES.

-I went to yoga 3x last week and it was pitiful to compare my practice to what it was 5-7 years ago.
-But hey, that’s what happens when you stop going!
-And yes, adding CrossFit back into my routine would likely be beneficial – in moderation.
+I could definitely be more consistent with yoga (and with cleaning my yoga mat!!) and adding CrossFit back into my routine would likely be beneficial – in moderation.
+I’ve recently started Pilates classes and they have been AMAZING for me.
 It’s unreasonable to want to train for a marathons at a high level and also hit deadlift or back squat PRs at CrossFit each time (which, of course I wanted to do).

 The bottom line